The hypoechoic lesion – Solid breast nodule

 Summary of sonographic features of benign and malignant solid breast nodules

-A breast ultrasound can help in diagnosis in differentiating between benign and malignant tumors, often without the need for a biopsy.
-The absence of a well-circumscribed margin, heterogenous echo patterns, as well as an increased anteroposterior dimension to the image does tend to indicate a higher probability of malignant cancer in solid breast nodules.
+A breast ultrasound can help in diagnosis in differentiating between benign and malignant tumors, often without the need for a needle biopsy.
+The absence of a well-circumscribed margin, heterogenous echo patterns, as well as an increased anterioposterior dimension to the image does tend to indicate a higher probability of malignant cancer in solid breast nodules.
 A BI-RADS classification of 3, which means ‘probably benign’ and with recommended short term follow up only, can only be given if there is an absence of any of these clearly suspicious features.

 |Sonographic characteristics||Benign||Potentially Malignant|